nixworks/public/news/2013/11/15/index.md

 ##### Australia
 ### [Prosecutors in the Australian state of Queensland drop manslaughter charges against American surgeon Jayant Patel, who pleads guilty to charges of fraud. ](/news/2013/11/15/prosecutors-in-the-australian-state-of-queensland-drop-manslaughter-charges-against-american-surgeon-jayant-patel-who-pleads-guilty-to-char.md)
-_Context: Jayant Patel, American, Australia, Queensland, manslaughter by gross negligence_
+_Context: Australia, American, manslaughter by gross negligence, Queensland, Jayant Patel_

 ##### U.S. Supreme Court
 ### [The U.S. Supreme Court says that it will hear a securities fraud case this term that arises out of the asbestos liabilities of Halliburton, an oilfield services company. ](/news/2013/11/15/the-u-s-supreme-court-says-that-it-will-hear-a-securities-fraud-case-this-term-that-arises-out-of-the-asbestos-liabilities-of-halliburton.md)